W3AXL/RadioConsole2/docs/Websocket JSON Signalling.md

+**NOTE: This document needs to be updated for RadioConsole2.
+Most of these messages no longer apply**

 ## JSON Command Spec

 Used in websocket communication between client & radio daemon.
 Most command exchanges begin on the client and are responded to by the daemon.
 The daemon does not query the client at any point in time.